 Three separate multinominal logistic regressions are presented in table 3.1.
 The first model has been described at length in the previous section and uses NS-SEC.
 The second model uses CAMSIS and the third uses RGSC.

 The substantive conclusions drawn from the analysis of the NS-SEC model do not change across all three models.
 In fact, it is remarkable how similar the coefficients are across the models.
-Looking specifically the t across the models, all produce substantively identical conclusions.
+Looking specifically the the social stratification measures across the models, all produce substantively identical conclusions.

 The goodness-of-fit statistics are similar for all three models.
 Differences in R2 measures exist but the small nature of these differences indicate the amount of variance explained across the three models is remains consistent.
 BIC differences are also small.
 The most parsimonious model is the RGSC schema.
 Considering BIC penalises models for estimating additional parameters it is not entirely surprising that it considers the RGSC to be a better fit than the NS-SEC schema.
 These differences are however small.